RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/second-page.md

 - **Movement control**: Commands based on detected quadrant
 - **Goal logic**:
   - If object is off-center → adjust orientation and move
-  - If object is centered → stop motors and flag task as completed
+  - If object is centered → stop servos and flag task as completed
 - **Fallback logic** (planned): Handle scenarios where the object leaves the frame

 ---